Surviving episodes have been uploaded to the STV Player.

 Garnock Way, as seen in 1978, on STV.

-While sadly due to the number of episodes of Garnock Way lost it was never able to get an STV re-run, however thanks to the modern age of the internet those who remember the show, or maybe those just interested to see what STV’s serial department produced before High Road, can now rejoin the residents for two hours of drama.
+Sadly due to the number of episodes of Garnock Way lost it was never able to get an STV re-run, however thanks to the modern age of the internet those who remember the show, or maybe those just interested to see what STV’s serial department produced before High Road, can now rejoin the residents for two hours of drama.

 Garnock Way, set in the title town, was based around a mining community in the fictional Rorburn district set between Glasgow and Edinburgh.
 This production had a much more gritty feel compared to its High Road counterpart which was more “Tartan Chocolate Box” to appeal to a wider ITV audience across the UK.
 While the gritty side of Scotland proved hugely successful for STV later in the 1980s with crime drama Taggart, set in Glasgow, Garnock Way wasn’t so successful – with only four ITV regions picking up the show, and most dropping it in 1977 which ultimately lead to its demise.